MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/message-headers-eop-mdo.md

 ## Authentication-results message header

 The results of email authentication checks for SPF, DKIM, and DMARC are recorded (stamped) in the **Authentication-results** message header in inbound messages.
+The **Authentication-results** header is defined in [RFC 7001](https://datatracker.ietf.org/doc/html/rfc7001).

 The following list describes the text that's added to the **Authentication-Results** header for each type of email authentication check: